lionslair/laradock-local/DOCUMENTATION/content/documentation/index.md

 <br>
 <a name="Enter-Container"></a>
-## Enter a Container

-> Run commands in a running Container.
+## Enter a Container (run commands in a running Container)

-1 - First list the currently running containers with `docker ps`
+1 - First list the current running containers with `docker ps`

 2 - Enter any container using: